However, in the absence of any relief package for such employers and taxpayers, it is becoming increasingly difficult to do so.

 Further, as the economy comes out of lockdown, the government must immediately look at generating jobs for millions of workers.
 With job creators hurt, this burden will fall solely on the shoulders of the government.

 If immediate focus is not applied here, the bottom-of-the-pyramid 80 crore people will not be able to access employment post-lockdown and will be forced to continue to rely on government benefits and subsidies for at least two-three years.
-The since 2014, and focused attention now to shift workers from agriculture to manufacturing and construction will spur mass employment.
+The Modi government has done a lot for the poor since 2014, and focused attention now to shift workers from agriculture to manufacturing and construction will spur mass employment.

 In the event the government finds it doesn’t have the resources, it can dip into RBI’s reserves: Rs.
 6.5-7 lakh crores.